Ogbe-cloud/printf/README.md

-This is a printf project
+This is a alx printf project